EnergyMark to Distribute $175M in Solar Credits to Local Electric Customers

 Jun 21, 2022, 08:34 ET

-WILLIAMSVILLE, N.Y., June 21, 2022 /PRNewswire/ -- Today, EnergyMark announced that it has reached an agreement with one of America's largest solar developers to distribute over $175 million dollars in solar credits to New York state electric consumers over a twenty 25 year term.
+WILLIAMSVILLE, N.Y., June 21, 2022 /PRNewswire/ -- Today, EnergyMark announced that it has reached an agreement with one of America's largest solar developers to distribute over $175 million dollars in solar credits to New York state electric consumers over a 25 year term.

 The agreement provides for the distribution and management of 30 megawatts of solar generated electricity from 6 new solar farms - enough energy to power the equivalent of 7,000 homes annually.
 The solar facilities cover 25 acres with 18,000 solar panels at each.